PROGRAM DIVISIONS & SYMPOSIA

 Phase contrast remains a preeminent contrast-formation mechanism in transmission electron microscopy.
 Advancements in hardware, including direct electron detectors and phase plates, have spurred improvements in phase contrast imaging methods that are enabling imaging of previously inaccessible micro- and nano-structures, spanning the gamut from biological samples to inorganic-organic hybrid materials to quantum materials.
 This symposium seeks to promote sharing of insights, practices, techniques and experience across discipline boundaries, and welcomes submissions from researchers in all fields who apply phase contrast S/TEM for structure imaging.

-• Session Chair: Isabelle Rouiller
+• Session Chair: Isabelle Rouiller & Shabih Shakeel

 Abstract: